Syllabus for ENG-393

 Each module of this course also features a supplemental journal assignment which is designed to help you focus on the major issues presented in the three novels.
 These assignments consist of three to four questions that you should consider before you begin reading.
 You are not required to submit your journal assignments to your mentor.
 However, you will find that answering those questions as you read will provide material for each written assignment as well as help you maintain your focus.

-One Writer's Vision: Jane Austin requires you to write a final paper that you must submit at the end of the course.
+One Writer's Vision: Jane Austen requires you to write a final paper that you must submit at the end of the course.
 You have a choice of three topics for your final paper, which should be between 4-5 double-spaced, typed pages in length.
 For full details regarding the final paper click the Final Paper button on the navigation bar to the left of your screen which will in turn take you to links for information regarding what your choice of topics are, how to develop and write your paper, and how to submit it.

 Your are strongly advised to start planning for your final paper early in the semester.